AHiggins98/bitvest/README.md

 A. They are owned by all of the shareholders, based on the percentage they contributed to a business.

-Q. How can I earn Bitcoin on CoinShare?
+Q. How can I earn Bitcoin on Bitvest?

 A. Tasks can be created with direct payout, equity, or a mixture of both.
 If you choose the equity option, you may not earn Bitcoin on those shares until a profit is made.